 But of course we know that going ‘title free’ is not just about removing the box.
 Each person on your team needs to understand why the change has taken place.
 They need to understand it so that they can be a part of the decision to speak to all your stakeholders in a way which enables authenticity.

 On the 1st July 2022, we’ll be giving employers all the practical tips they need to truly go ‘title free’.
 We’ll be guiding you through some of the main things you need to consider regarding how you request maritals status titles, how you store them, and how you use them in your sales and communications.

 If you want to find out more about what to consider when training your teams in having gender free conversations, please book a speaker: firstname.lastname@example.org.

 This blog was followed by an online event on the 1st July at 10.30am:

 A World Without Titles: Taking the Next Step Towards Being Gender Inclusive

-We’ll be joined by the LGBTQ+ network chair at Superdrug – a business which recently added a ‘Leave Blank’ option in their drop-down list when customers are registering.
+We were joined by the LGBTQ+ network chair at Superdrug, Wayne Russell – a business which recently added a ‘Leave Blank’ option in their drop-down list when customers are registering.